 What Metal and Plastic Machine Workers Do

-Metal and plastic machine workers monitor and adjust machines during operation, detecting malfunctions.
+Metal and plastic machine workers monitor and adjust machines during operation.

 Metal and plastic machine workers set up and operate machines that cut, shape, and form metal and plastic materials or pieces.